joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/basics-of-geometry.md

 _coordinates_ of that location.

 Every display object, including the Stage, has its own _coordinate space_.
-The coordinate space is an object’s own graph for plotting the locations of child display objects, drawings, and so on.
+The coordinate space is an object's own graph for plotting the locations of child display objects, drawings, and so on.
 The _origin_ is at coordinate location 0, 0 (where the x and y-axes meet), and is placed at the upper-left corner of the display object.
 While this origin location is always true for the Stage, it is